Unosquare-CoE-JavaScript/isaac-paz/javascript/04 Multithreaded Javascript/1.- Introduction (17)/readme.md

 - In the past computer only could run one program at time
 - then multitasking was born and user start to run many programs a time
 - Preemptive multitasking is the model that most computer use now, the OS determine which program would run on which cpu on a given time
-- a Typical chunk of asyncronous javascript code using two different patters would be like this:
+- a Typical chunk of asynchronous javascript code using two different patters would be like this:

 ```
 //Callback model